-2. FINANCIAL TRANSACTIONS
+3. FINANCIAL TRANSACTIONS

-This section explains how, during the scheme year the Trustees monitored that core financial transactions of the DC Section were processed promptly and accurately.
+This section explains how, during the scheme year, the Trustees monitored that core financial transactions of the DC Section were processed promptly and accurately.
 Core financial transactions include the investment of contributions, transfers out, fund switches, and payments out, both to and in respect of members.
 These transactions are undertaken on the Trustees behalf by the Funds' DC platform provider, L&G, under a policy to administer the Funds' DC Section.

 The Trustees worked closely with the participating employers to help them understand their responsibilities as regards contributions and sharing information about members.
 Staff at the ITB Pension Funds (the Funds Office) were in regular communication with the employers about the detail of their obligations in respect of the DC Section.
-The Funds Office was notified by the participating employers of the various percentages of employer and employee contributions due and performed reconciliations to ensure the correct payments were deducted.
-All contributions deducted from members' pay by the participating employers were paid to L&G by the end of the first week following the end of the calendar month in which they were taken from members' pay.
-This was well within the legislative requirement.
+The Funds Office was notified by the participating employers of the various percentages of employer and employee contributions due and performed reconciliations to help ensure the correct payments were deducted.
+All contributions deducted from members' pay by the participating employers were paid to L&G within the legislative requirements.
 L&G invested the contributions in funds within 24 hours following receipt of contributions, well within the period expected by The Pensions Regulator.

 The Trustees obtained and reviewed administration reports each quarter.
 The reports showed L&G's performance against service level agreements (SLAs) for processing all core financial transactions.
-The SLA's are comprehensive and cover the processing of joiner and contribution files, allocating contributions to investments, investment switches, issuing maturity and leaver packs, issuing quotes for events like retirement, ill health and transfers, and customer enquiries.
+The SLA's are comprehensive and cover the processing of joiner and contribution files, allocatina contributions to investments, investment switches, issuing maturity and leaver packs, timescales for processing benefit payments and issuing quotes for events like retirement, ill health and transfers, and customer enquiries.

-The Trustees also reviewed the AAF 01/06 Assurance Reports on Internal Controls issued during the year by L&G Investment Management and by L&G Assurance Society Ltd. These reports provide independent assurance on the strength of the systems and controls operating within the investment manager and the administrator of the DC funds.
+The Trustees also reviewed the AAF 01/06 Assurance Reports on Internal Controls issued during the year by L&G Investment Management and by L&G Assurance Society

+Ltd. These reports provide independent assurance on the strength of the systems and controls operating within the investment manager and the administrator of the DC funds.